 Why is my home insurance impacted by working from home?

 Working from home changes the dynamic of day to day life.
-Houses are now occupied the large majority of the time rather than left empty for 10 hours (at least) a day.
+Houses are now occupied the large majority of the time rather than left empty for at least 8 hours a day.
 This, in turn, has an impact on the risks your home insurance is in place to cover you for.

 You may also want to consider that your contents insurance may not cover accidental damage to gadgets such as mobile phones or laptops once outside the home, so if you are taking your equipment elsewhere from time to time (for example, working from a coffee shop), you may want to check if you can add additional cover for this or if your employer’s insurance covers these items.

-Do I need to change my home insurance policy if I’m working from home due to COVID-19?
+Do I need to change my home insurance policy if I’m working from home?

 It is always a good idea to check with your policy provider specifically, but in general, most home insurance providers have adjusted their policies so that office-based workers remain covered when working from home during the pandemic.